Circularity & Conscious Consumption

 Extending The Life Of Products Through Take Back Solutions

-Given our aim to kick-start a circular fashion movement in Southeast Asia, we understand that we not only have a responsibility to manage our direct impact, but also an opportunity to provide customers with the infrastructure to manage theirs.
-Our strategy in this respect is to encourage our customers to donate the apparel items that they want to give away and thus divert them from landfill.
+Given our aim to kick-start a circular fashion movement in Southeast Asia, we understand that we not only have a responsibility to manage our direct impact, but also there was an opportunity to provide customers with the infrastructure to manage theirs.
+Our strategy in this respect is to encourage our customers to donate the apparel items that they want to give away and thus divert them from disposal.

 Clothes Re newed Initiative